 Hibiscus Tea Concentrate:

 - Combine the tequila, tea concentrate, grapefruit juice and agave (or sugar) in a cocktail shaker.
 Shake to combine and strain into prepared margarita glass.

-This recipe was originally published in October 2014.
-It was updated in January 2017 to add new photographs and update the post content.
+This recipe was originally published in 2014.
+It was updated in 2022 to add new photographs and update the post content.